Tula, Sardinia

-Tula (Tùla) is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, located about 170 km north of Cagliari and about 35 km east of Sassari.
+Tula (Tùla) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 170 km north of Cagliari and about 35 km east of Sassari.
 As of 31 December 2004, it had a population of 1,664 and an area of 65.6 km2.

 Tula borders the following municipalities: Erula, Oschiri, Ozieri, Tempio Pausania.